Frequently Asked Questions

 Some locations or specials have order deposits.
 Most people pay this when scheduling, but you can wait as long as you take care of this before your session.
 When you come in to shop with Lucia, that money is yours to spend as you like.

 Glad you asked.
 According to a recent industry study, the average family in Maine that hired a professional photographer spent $1,240 in total on their senior’s pictures.
 This includes session fees, prints, files, holiday presents, and graduation announcements ordered in the spring.
+We know a few photographers nearby that claim their senior average is twice that!

 We’ve got a great product guide we can send you if you’d like to start selecting your must have products now!
 Just email us.